tessalt/coffeescriptbook/book.md

 # Getting help

 First of all, if you work with developers, they should be the first people you ask for help.
 You'll find that a lot of developers love sharing their knowledge and are generally excited when other members of their team take an interest in code.
-It doesn't matter if your coworkers have never seen coffeescript before; the concepts are similar accross all programming languages and they'll probably be able to help anyways.
+It doesn't matter if your coworkers have never seen CoffeeScript before; the concepts are similar accross all programming languages and they'll probably be able to help anyways.

 If you're going it alone, there is a great and growing community behind Framer, primarily congregating on the [Facebook page](https://www.facebook.com/groups/framerjs/), where people share tips and resources and ask and answer questions.

 For more programming-related questions, any developer will tell you that [Stack Overflow](http://stackoverflow.com/) is one of the most valuable resources out there.
-Checkout the #coffeescript tag to see if your question has been asked before, or ask a new question.
+Checkout the #CoffeeScript tag to see if your question has been asked before, or ask a new question.
 You'll probably get an answer quickly, especially if your question is specific, clear, and includes a code example.